 The labelling of boxes and containers is essential to ensure that the parts contained within them are delivered successfully through the automotive supply chain to the correct destination, whether that is a warehouse location or a specific station alongside the assembly line.
-Labels also facilitate the digitalisation of the despatch, transport and receiving processes, historically through the use of bar-codes, both linear and 2D, but now increasingly through the use of ‘smart labels’ incorporating RFID tags.
+Labels also facilitate the digitalisation of the despatch, transport and receiving processes through the use of bar-codes, both 1D and 2D, and through the use of ‘smart labels’ incorporating RFID tags.

 Developed by Odette and ECG, this recommendation has the following objectives:

 - Define a standard location and fixing method for the vehicle identification label